-Now that the Newbery and Caldecott medals have been handed out, how are the winners faring on the New York Times bestseller lists?
+So, it’s been over week since the Newbery and Caldecott were handed out – how are the winners faring on the New York Times Bestseller lists?

 Filed under: Articles

 About Travis Jonker